Ica-Qin/Resonate-Waves/README.md

 ## Further Development

 Since we need to use Processing to control the soundtracks and VST instruments on the computer, this box should be linked with two computers to run.
-For further development maybe we could try other operating systems, maybe  Raspberry Pi, to make it run independently.
+For further development, maybe we could try other operating systems, maybe  Raspberry Pi, to make it run independently.

 Group Photo(Haoqing Yan, Peiyang Qin, Xueyi Wang
 ![Group photo](final-project-files/pictures/group-photo.jpg)